bobcui/HighSpeedCapture/README.md

 ## Project Description

 SlowMotionVideoApp is designed to record high-quality 120FPS videos that can be activated by a voice command ("ready").
-The app allows users to configure recording duration (default 10 seconds) and automatically loops recorded videos with customizable playback speeds (default half-speed) until receiving another record instruction.
+The app allows users to configure recording duration (default 10 seconds) and automatically loops recorded videos with customizable playback speeds (ranging from 0.25x to 2.0x in 0.25 increments, default: 0.5x) until receiving another record instruction.
+Users can easily switch between front and back cameras for versatile recording options.
 It includes a voice command pronunciation trainer to improve recognition accuracy and comprehensive cloud storage/sharing options for saved videos.

 ## Key Features

 - **High-frame-rate recording** (120FPS) for smooth slow-motion playback
 - **Voice-activated recording** using the "ready" command
 - **Configurable recording duration** (5-30 seconds)
-- **Multiple playback speeds**: 1/4, 1/3, 1/2, 3/4, and normal speed
+- **Flexible playback speeds**: From 0.25x to 2.0x in 0.25 increments
+- **Front and back camera switching** for versatile recording options
+- **Visual feedback** for slow-motion and fast-motion effects
 - **Voice command training** to improve recognition accuracy
 - **Cloud storage integration** with multiple providers
 - **Comprehensive sharing options** with privacy controls